Will Bitcoin Mining Survive the Energy Crisis?

 Small subcontractors could develop devices and then offer to operate miners near homes and offices that run on solar energy and pay a fee to the owners of the properties.
 Since Bitcoin miners are so loud, this might not be as popular as industrial-scale mining near power plants, but it could still have a major economic impact.

 Read more about solar bitcoin mining.

 Can the Energy Crisis Kill Mining?

-There are so many factors at play, it’s difficult to predict how everything will play out.
+There are so many factors at play that it’s difficult to predict how everything will play out.
 In any case, there is definitely the potential for the energy crisis to affect Bitcoin mining negatively.
-At the same time, it’s also very possible that the crisis could be a blessing in disguise.
+At the same time, it’s also possible that the crisis could be a blessing in disguise.

-The more likely scenario is that the energy crisis may cause some short-term difficulties, but in the long-term will make the mining industry much stronger.
+The more likely scenario is that the energy crisis may cause some short-term difficulties, but in the long term, it will make the mining industry much stronger.
 Miners may be forced to become more efficient and develop stronger partnerships with utilities and governments.
 With more utilities opening up to mining, there could be lots of opportunities to secure low-cost contracts.